mirage/irmin.org/data/tutorial/03_getting-started.md

 ---
 path: "/tutorial/getting-started"
-title: "Getting started with OCaml"
+title: "Getting Started With OCaml"
 ---

-When setting up an Irmin database in OCaml you will need to consider, at least, the content type and storage backend.
-This is because Irmin has the ability to adapt to existing data structures using a convenient type combinator ([Irmin.Type]), which is used to define [contents][irmin.contents] for your datastore.
-Irmin provides implementations for [String][irmin.contents.string], [Json] and [Json_value] contents, but it is also very easy to make your own!
+When setting up an Irmin database in OCaml, you must at least consider the content type and storage backend.
+This is because Irmin has the ability to adapt to existing data structures using a convenient type combinator ([`Irmin.Type`]), which defines your datastore [contents][irmin.contents].
+Irmin provides implementations for [String][irmin.contents.string], [JSON], and [JSON_value] contents, but it is also very easy to make your own!

 Irmin gives you a few options when it comes to storage:

-- an in-memory store (`irmin-mem`)
+- In-memory store (`irmin-mem`)
-- a filesystem store (`irmin-fs`)
+- AFilesystem store (`irmin-fs`)
-- git-compatible filesystem/in-memory stores (`irmin-git`)
+- Git-compatible filesystem/in-memory stores (`irmin-git`)
-- an optimized on-disk store (`irmin-pack`)
+- Optimised on-disk store (`irmin-pack`)

-These packages define the way that the data should be organized, but not any I/O routines (with the exception of `irmin-mem`, which does no I/O).
+These packages define the way to organise the data but not any I/O routines (with the exception of `irmin-mem`, which does no I/O).
 These packages also provide `.unix` packages that provide the I/O routines needed to make Irmin work on Unix-like platforms.
 For example, you can use `irmin-git.unix` without having to implement any of the low-level I/O routines.
-Additionally, the `irmin-mirage`, `irmin-mirage-git` and `irmin-mirage-graphql` packages provide [Mirage][mirage]-compatible interfaces.
+Additionally, the `irmin-mirage`, `irmin-mirage-git`, and `irmin-mirage-graphql` packages provide [Mirage][mirage]-compatible interfaces.

-It's also possible to implement your own storage backend if you'd like -- nearly everything in `Irmin` is configurable thanks to the power of functors in OCaml!
+It's also possible to implement your own storage backend, if you'd like.
+Nearly everything in Irmin is configurable, thanks to the power of functors in OCaml!
-This includes the hash function, branch, key and metadata types.
-Because of this flexibility there are a lot of different options to pick from; I will do my best to explain the most basic usage in this section and begin introducing more advanced concepts in subsequent sections.
+This includes the hash function, branch, key, and metadata types.
+Due to this flexibility, there are many different options.
+The most basic usage is described in this section, and more advanced concepts will be introduced in subsequent sections.

-It is important to note that most Irmin functions return `Lwt.t` values, which means that you will need to use `Lwt_main.run` to execute them.
-If you're not familiar with [Lwt][lwt] then I suggest [this tutorial][lwt-tutorial].
+It is important to note that most Irmin functions return `Lwt.t` values, which means you must use `Lwt_main.run` to execute them.
+If you're not familiar with [Lwt][lwt], then I suggest [this tutorial][lwt-tutorial].

-## Creating a store
+## Creating a Store

-An in-memory store with string contents:
+To create an in-memory store with string contents, run:

 ```ocaml
 module Mem_store = Irmin_mem.KV.Make(Irmin.Contents.String)
 ```

-An on-disk git store with JSON contents:
+An on-disk Git store with JSON contents:

 ```ocaml
 module Git_store = Irmin_git_unix.FS.KV(Irmin.Contents.Json)
 ```

-These examples are using [Irmin.KV][irmin.kv], which is a specialization of [Irmin.S][irmin.s] with string list keys, string branches and no metadata.
+These examples use [`Irmin.KV`][irmin.kv], which is an [`Irmin.S`][irmin.s] specialisation with string list keys, string branches, and no metadata.

 The following example is the same as the first, using `Irmin_mem.Make` instead of `Irmin_mem.KV`: